Is anyone else feeling the need for comfort food? I sure am!!

 Continue cooking at a simmer until rice is done, 20-30 minutes, stirring occasionally.

 Add chard.
 Cook until greens are wilted and combined with the rest of the ingredients (5-10 minutes).

 The original recipe called for a pinch asafoetida (hing) added with the cumin seeds.
 I tried to find hing that didn’t also include gluten and/or corn starch.
 Unfortunately, my body reacted to the one product I found that said it was gluten-free in a way that told me there was something in it that I shouldn’t be eating . . . so even though this is a traditional “healling” ingredient in Indian/Ayurvedic cooking, I omit it.

 If you can’t find small split lentils, you may be tempted to use regular split peas (yellow or green).
 Unfortunately, those require MUCH longer to cook.
 I’m really not sure how to best modify this recipe to use them.
 There may be other kichari recipes on the web that use those larger split peas.
 (See slideshow above for a picture comparing the different types of lentils.)

 Kale, spinach, or other leafy greens can be substituted for the chard.

 Sometimes I heat all the spices at the beginning (with the cumin seed and ginger) rather than waiting until later.
 The flavor is a bit different and there’s a greater danger of burning the spices, but it can work (and leaves one less pan to wash and frees up one more burner).

 The original recipe claimed that this recipe “Serves 2-3.”
 I usually get 5-6 serviings out of it.

-In a small cast iron pan over medium heat, lightly the brown rice farina, stiring frequently until the farina is light brown in color.
+In a small cast iron or non-stick pan over medium heat, lightly the brown rice farina, stirring frequently until the farina is light brown in color.
 Remove toasted farina to a bowl and set aside.

 When the vegetables are cooked, add the toasted farina and stir to coat.